YajanaRao/forestflower/README.md

 require("lualine").setup({
   options = {
     -- ... other configuration
-    theme = "everforest", -- Can also be "auto" to detect automatically.
+    theme = "forestflower", -- Can also be "auto" to detect automatically.
   }
 })
 ```